Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 #### Backward-compatible API

 We all hate updating our deep learning packages because we don't want to refactor a bunch of stuff.
-In Lightning, we make sure every change we make which could break an API is backward compatible with good deprecation warnings.
+In bolts, we make sure every change we make which could break an API is backward compatible with good deprecation warnings.

-**You shouldn't be afraid to upgrade Lightning :)**

 #### Gain User Trust